prabhat-123/Property_Damage_Segmentation_Yolo/README.md

 Property_Damage_Segmentation_Yolo is a computer vision project that detects and segments property damages (cracks, corrosion-induced spalling, spalling, peeling) using YOLOv11 and YOLOv12 segmentation models.
 It delivers precise pixel-level damage outlines for accurate assessment.

+💼 This was completed as a freelancing project, for which I charged **NPR 70K** for its completion.

 ---

 ## ✨ Features